-part, in situations where the winds are constant, being arrived at the surface, affords a shelter, to leeward of which their infant colonies may be safely sent forth; and to this, their instinctive foresight, it seems to be owing, that the windward side of a reef exposed to the open sea, is generally, if not always, the highest part, and rises almost perpendicular, sometimes from the depth of 200, and perhaps many more fathoms.
-To be constantly covered with water, seems necessary to the existence of the animalcules, for they do not work, except in holes upon the reef, beyond low-water mark; but the coral, sand, and other broken remnants thrown up by the sea, adhere to the rock, and form a solid mass with it, as high as the common tides reach.
-That elevation surpassed, the future remnants, being rarely covered, lose their adhesive property; and remaining in a loose state, form what is usually called a key, upon the top of the reef.
-The new bank is not long in being visited by sea-birds: salt plants take root upon it, and a soil begins to be formed; a cocoa-nut, or the drupe of a pandanus, is thrown on shore; land birds visit it, and deposit the seeds of shrubs and trees; every high tide, and still more every gale, adds something to the bank; the form of an island is gradually assumed; and last of all comes man to take possession.
+" being arrived at the surface, affords a shelter; " to leeward of which their infant colonies may "be safely sent forth: and to this, their in-" stinctive foresight, it seems to be owing, that "the windward side of a reef, exposed to the " open sea, is generally, if not always, the high-" est part; rising almost perpendicularly, some-"times from the depth of two hundred and " perhaps many more fathoms.
+To be con-" stantly covered with water seems necessary to " the existence of the animalcules; for they do " not work, except in holes upon the reef, be-"yond low-water mark: but the coral sand, " and other broken remnants thrown up by the " sea, adhere to the rock, and form a solid mass "with it, as high as the common tides reach.
+"That elevation surpassed, the future remnants, "being rarely covered, lose their adhesive pro-" perty; and, remaining in a loose state, form "what is usually called a key upon the top of. "the reef.
+The new bank is not long in being " visited by sea birds; salt plants take root upon "it, and a soil begins to be formed; a cocoa-" nut, or the drupe of a pandanus, is thrown on " shore; land birds visit it, and deposit the seeds " of shrubs and trees; every high tide, and still " more every gale, adds something to the bank; "the form of an island is gradually assumed; " and, last of all, comes man to take possession i."